- Patient Comments: Domestic Violence - Warning Signs and Symptoms

-What is domestic violence?
+- What is the history of domestic violence?

 GLBT people often face unique challenges when trying to cope with domestic-abuse victimization.
 The assumption by family, friends, coworkers, and professionals that abuse is mutual in homosexual couples or is an expected part of what is perceived as a dysfunctional relationship since it is not heterosexual, poses major obstacles to battered GLBT individuals in getting help.
 Other barriers for GLBT battered men and women include the fear of losing their jobs, home, and/or custody of their children should their sexual orientation become known in the context of getting help for intimate partner abuse.
 That GLBT individuals do not receive the legal and financial protections their heterosexual counterparts do can inhibit their ability to support themselves and live independently after leaving the abuser.
 Discrimination against GLBT people and other minorities is also a deterrent to receiving care.
 Another formidable obstacle includes a lack of knowing other admitted GLBT victims of domestic violence, as well as the smallness of the community, which can make it difficult for battered men and women in the GLBT community to live anonymously from their abuser in the same town.

-There tends to be a cycle of behavior, known as the cycle of violence, in abusive adult relationships.
+There tends to be a cycle of behavior, known as the cycle of violence, in abusive relationships.
 That cycle includes the tension-building, explosive, and tranquility/honeymoon stages.
 The tension-building stage is described as the phase of the abusive relationship in which the abuser tends to engage in lower-level abuse, like pushing, insulting, and escalating demands for control.
 Simultaneously, the victim of abuse tends to try to appease the abuser in an effort to avoid worsening of the abuse.
 Acts of abuse escalate to a severe level during the explosive stage of intimate partner violence, manifesting as the most overt and serious acts of abuse and control, like slapping, punching, rape, or inhibiting the movements of the victim.
 The tranquility or honeymoon stage of the cycle of domestic violence tends to immediately follow the overt acts of aggression of the explosive stage and is usually characterized by the abuser seeming to be quite remorseful and apologetic for the abuse, making promises that it will never happen again and showering the victim with affection.